Self-Supervised Dynamical System Representations for Physiological Time-Series: Synthetic Dynamical Systems Experiments

 \section{Synthetic Dynamical Systems Experiments}

-{\bf Set up. } We investigate how our findings in Theorem~\ref{theorem:locating_system_info} extrapolate to settings where Assumption 1 may not completely hold.
-Specifically, we consider a synthetic dynamical systems experiment, where $g_x$ can not be practically inverted due to system chaos.
+{\bf Set up. } We investigate Theorem~\ref{theorem:locating_system_info} in a setting where Assumption 1 may not completely hold.
+Specifically, we consider a synthetic dynamical systems experiment, where $g_x$ cannot be practically inverted due to system chaos.
 The goal of this task is to learn a representation space that can distinguish between parameter settings while remaining robust to increasing levels of dynamical system noise.
 This task is motivated by real-world scenarios in which parameter changes in the underlying system may correspond to shifts in physiological state, and effective representations must reliably capture these shifts.
 Time series data are generated from three stochastic differential equations (Lorenz, Thomas, and Hindmarsh-Rose) across a grid of parameters in bifurcation regions and noise levels $\sigma=\{0,1,3,5\}$.
 Datasets are then constructed by randomly selecting five parameter settings to form a five-class classification problem, with trials split into 70:15:15 for train, validation, and test sets and subsequently segmented into windows where $W=100$.
-For each system at each noise level, we average classification accuracy over 10 random seeds over both dataset sampling and model initialization.
-The reported values are averaged across all three systems.
+For each $\sigma$, linear probe results are averaged over 10 random dataset samples and model initializations per system.
 Full dataset details are provided in Appendix~\ref{appendix:synthetic_data}.